-Depending on what kind of Visa you are in the market for depends on your length of trip.
+Depending on what kind of Visa you are in the market for depends on your length of the trip.
 I personally was only going to be in India for less than 30 days.
-So for me the “e-Tourist Visa” was perfect.
-It is a simple form to fill out online, upload a photo and pay $40-$50 USD and by the next morning I had been granted the visa.
+So for me, the “e-Tourist Visa” was perfect.
+It is a simple form to fill out online, upload a photo and pay $40-$50 USD and by the next morning, I had been granted the visa.
 All you have to then do is print it out, bring it with you when you arrive and they usually have a special counter for the e-Tourist Visa in the immigration section of the airport.
 Just as a quick tip too, if you are stuck on the contact info in India, just put the name of your Hotel or place you are staying.
 I even wrote the wrong one but it didn’t matter.

 However, if you are planning to travel around India for longer than 30 days, I recommend going to see your local Indian Consulate sooner rather than later.
 You will have to have an interview stating why you are there, the fee is roughly the same and it can take up to 2 weeks to get your passport back.
 You will be granted up to 6 months.

 As you know, India is a pretty hardcore country.
 It is a lot dirtier than Western countries and has a lot of stray animals.
 At least a month before going on your journey, you should consider booking a time to go see your doctor.

 Immunisations you should definitely get include, Tetanus, Hep-A, Hep-B and Typhoid.
 Some more suggested immunisations are Japanese Encephalitis, Rabies and Yellow Fever.
 Once again your safety is completely up to you, so I suggest you see your doctor and explain to them what you are about to embark on and what they suggest.
 Take note that to get a Rabies Immunisation, you need 4 separate injections 7 days apart from one another.

 Malaria medication is also recommended to take on your trip too although it depends on what part of India you are going to.